SharksT/VUTTR/readme.md

 ## How to use

-To initialize the api
+To initialize and installation

 ```
-yarn init
+yarn init --yes
+yarn install
 ```

 To start the api in dev